rintoj/ngx-virtual-scroller/README.md

 ## With HTML Table

-Note: The #header angular selector will make the <thead> element fixed to top.
-If you want the header to scroll out of view don't add the #header angular element ref.
+*Note* - The #header angular selector will make the `<thead>` element fixed to top.
+If you want the header to scroll out of view don't add the _#header_ angular element ref.

 ```html
 <virtual-scroller #scroll [items]="myItems">